 Think about your budget:

-Diesel fuel additives can cost anywhere from $5 to $50+, depending on the specific solution and the size of the bottle or can.
 You can get a rough comparison of costs by looking at the unit price (dollars per oz.), but it’s hard to get a firm number because additives vary so much in concentration and dosage size.
 In general, you’re looking at about 50 cents to 1 dollar/oz of additive.
 Various solutions cost more or less.

 Consider your needs: